vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 Let's drill down into this more systematically using the two central claims.

-### It is possible to improve on reliability and positive affect controlling for one's overall knowledge and skills (central claim 1)
+### It is possible to improve on magic controlling for one's overall knowledge and skills (central claim 1)

 Obviously, having more knowledge and skills can help with reliability.
 In order to reliably do a task, having the skill to do it